8hrsk/wsChat/README.md

 ## TODO
 - [x] Make a domain name.
-- [x] Add caching of last 100 messages. (made not by caching, but by useng a json)
+- [x] Add caching of last 100 messages. (made not by caching, but by using a json).
 - [x] Add custon usernames.
-- [ ] Refactor front to Vue.js + SASS/SCSS
+- [ ] Refactor front to Vue.js + SASS/SCSS.
 - [ ] make extended settings.
+- [x] Make validation for usernames and messages
-- [ ] Make alerts on errors
+- [ ] Make alerts on errors.
-- [ ] Animations for modals
+- [ ] Animations for modals.
+- [x] Add force closing of WS connection whem messages/second limit passed.
-- [ ] Try to make small file sharing (pics and GIFs)
+- [ ] Try to make small file sharing (pics and GIFs).
-- [ ] Make a Config.json file for better start experience
+- [ ] Make a Config.json file for better start experience.
+- [x] Add ans ssl-sertificate.